 It is assumed that every construction expresses a specific meaning, and that represents what Tomasello (1999) calls a "symbolic entity".
-This concept becomes useful for the contrastive analysis, since we consider that if we can recognize the way in which speakers conceptualize entities, objects, feelings, ideas and even actions using language, we will manage to determine the meaning which is assigned to that entity through the analysis of the consciously selected construction.
+This concept becomes useful for the contrastive analysis, since we consider that if we can recognize the way in which speakers conceptualize entities, objects, feelings, ideas and even actions using language, we will manage to determine the meaning which is assigned to that entity by means of the consciously selected construction.

-Therefore, it can be stated that the selected grammatical unit becomes the expression of a definite cognitive resource which has been carefully chosen from several symbolic conventions which are useful for the speaker to reach his/her communicative purpose and that, in turn, will allow the speaker to conceptualize entities in the real world in a specific manner.
+Therefore, it can be stated that the selected unit becomes the expression of a definite cognitive resource which has been carefully chosen from several symbolic conventions which are useful for the speaker to reach his/ her communicative purpose and that, in turn, will allow the speaker to conceptualize entities in the real world in a specific manner.

-Furthermore, the selected constructions enable speakers and listeners to make a variety of interpretations, even metaphorical, like the interpretation of actions as objects in the case of the nominalized infinitive, which is being presented in this paper.
-In this respect, the linguistic resource that uses the verb as a noun allows us to generate several analogies which relate to the need to take the verb as a specific "object", and, consequently, affect its categorization as a noun which will eventually aid the use of an actualized infinitive by means of a determiner (Hopper & Traugott, 2003).
+The selected constructions enable speakers and listeners to make a variety of interpretations, even metaphorical (Lakoff, 1987), like the interpretation of actions as objects in the case of nominalized infinitive, which is being presented in this paper.

+In this respect, the linguistic resource that uses the verb as a noun allows us to generate several analogies which relate to the need to take the verb as a specific object and, consequently, affect its categorization as a noun that will eventually aid the use of an actualized infinitive by means of a determiner.